PromptECO/clariform/README.md

 ### Create Shortcut

-Tips: Create a shortcut for the `clariform` command.
+For convenience you may create a shortcut for the `clariform` command.
 On Mac/Unix this may be accomplished by creating an executable script, or just an alias:

 ```
 $ alias clariform="docker run -v \`pwd\`:/home clariform"